andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

   height="600"
   frameborder="0"
 ></iframe>
 Looking at my resulting p-value and histogram, I can see that my resulting p-value is less than my alpha (0.05) therefore, I reject my null hypothesis.
 Thus, based on my test results, the the missingness of rating is a result of MAR because it appears from the test that rating depends on sugar(PDV).

 2. Rating and Minutes (MCAR)

-Now I had wanted to see if the missingness of the rating column was attributed to the 'minutes' column.
+Now I had wanted to see if the missingness of the rating column was attributed to the `minutes` column.
 Therefore, I conducted a permutation test with the following hypotheses:

 **Null Hypothesis:** The missingness of rating does not depend on the minutes it takes to prepare the meal.